 Ajwa Reservoir (Sayaji Sarovar)

-Commissioned in 1885 by Maharaja Sayajirao Gaekwad III, the reservoir was mainly built to provide for a clean source for drinking water.
-Also known as the Sayaji Sarovar, the dam was built at the cost of about Rs.
+Commissioned in 1885 by Maharaja Sayajirao Gaekwad III, the reservoir was mainly built to provide a clean source of drinking water.
+Also known as the Sayaji Sarovar, the dam was built at a cost of about Rs.
 34 lakh.
-The foundation ceremony of the dam was done by Lady Watson, the wife of the British Resident, Watson.
+The foundation ceremony of the dam was conducted by Lady Watson, the wife of the British Resident, Watson.

 Ajwa Reservoir (Sayaji Sarovar)

-For years, the British officers were in search of a clean source of drinking water for the city.
-The clean water became an utmost necessity to deal with the outbreaks of cholera.
-The solution to this problem was finally provided by a local resident named, Sadashivjii Hate who also became the engineer of the project.
-Hate’s plans were approved by Sayajirao after which the construction began.
+For years, British officers were in search of a clean source of drinking water for the city to combat outbreaks of cholera.
+The solution came from a local resident, Sadashivji Hate (also known as Shri Jagannath Sadashivji), who also became the project’s engineer.
+Hate’s plans were approved by Sayajirao, and construction of the reservoir began.
+The water spread of the reservoir covers approximately 5.5 square miles.

-The dam is about 3.5 miles (~ 5.5 KMs) long and 15 feet wide with 62 gates built on the Surya rivulet and the Vaghali Nala at a distance of about 12.5 miles (~ 20 KMs) from Baroda.
-Completed in 1890, when full the reservoir of the dam is supposed to have a catchment area of something close to 195 square kilometers.
-The excess water in event of floods is dispatched to the Vishwamitri river of Baroda.
+The dam spans approximately 3.5 miles (~5.5 KMs) in length and is 15 feet wide, featuring 62 gates.
+It is constructed across the Surya rivulet and the Vaghali Nala, situated about 12.5 miles (~20 KMs) from Baroda.
+Completed in 1890, the reservoir formed by the dam covers a catchment area close to 195 square kilometers.
+During floods, excess water is diverted to the Vishwamitri river in Baroda.

-Although the population of Baroda at that time was 100,000 it was the ruler’s vision to build the reservoir 3 times larger.
-This reservoir has the ability to attend to the water requirements of about 300,000 people residing in the eastern parts of the city.
+At the time of its construction, Baroda’s population was 100,000, but the ruler’s foresight was to build a reservoir three times larger.
+This facility can cater to the water needs of approximately 300,000 residents in the eastern parts of the city.

 Sayaji Reservoir

-The gates of Sayaji Sarovar are operated using drums in which water can be filled.
-As the drums become heavier, the gates start moving upwards and begin to close.
+The gates of Sayaji Sarovar are operated using drums that are filled with water.
+As the drums fill and become heavier, the gates ascend and begin to close.

-Adjacent to the dam are the famous Ajwa gardens also called as Vrindavan Garden, which are an adaptation of the famous Vrindavan gardens located in Mysore.
-The gardens are famous especially for its coloured fountains and a musical fountain.
-It is also an “all time favorite” place for picnicking of the residents of the city.
+Adjacent to the dam are the famous Ajwa Gardens, also known as Vrindavan Garden, which are inspired by the renowned Vrindavan Gardens in Mysore.
+These gardens are particularly renowned for their colorful fountains and a musical fountain.
+They are also a perennial favourite destination for picnics among the city’s residents.
+Since 2019 Vrindavan Gardens have been turned in to ATAPI Resort.

 Author